silx-kit/silx/doc/source/Tutorials/fit.rst

     |imgFitWidget1|

-The functions you can choose from are the standard gaussian-shaped functions from :mod:`silx.math.fit.fittheories`.
-At the top of the list, you will find the *Add Function(s)* option, that allows you to load your user defined fit theories from a *.py* source file.
+The functions you can choose from the widget are the standard Gaussian-shaped functions from :mod:`silx.math.fit.fittheories`.
+At the top of the list, you will find the *Add Function(s)* option, that allows loading the user defined fit theories from a *.py* source file.

 After selecting the *Constant* background model and clicking the *Estimate*